 Built for maintainers who need answers

-npm download counts are useful, but charts alone rarely answer the questions that matter: when did something change, how big was the shift, and what caused it?
+npm download counts are useful, but charts alone rarely answer the questions that matter: when did something change, how big was the shift, and what context explains it?

 What you get